Everduin94/nvim-quick-switcher/README.md

 # Nvim Quick Switcher
-Quickly navigate to other files/extensions based on the current file name.
+Quickly navigate to related/alternate files/extensions based on the current file name.
 Written in Lua.

 ![demo-2](https://user-images.githubusercontent.com/14320878/152060031-cec37a34-b1f8-4812-9758-e43a04f044a8.gif)